 I am approaching some of the hurdles in my goal to change careers.
 I want to find a career in psychology, which also means I need to get more education, somewhere along the way.
 Communications is another big hurdle.
 I have been working hard at it, and as usual: saying a lot.
 I will have to reach out to a lot of people, with a lot of info to have a chance.
 I need to find mentors in academics.
 I feel that I have made progress.
 I have found my way to opportunities, and I am starting to realize how to make communications work better… over a long period of time.
-I should of course mention that this blog is creative writing and part of my efforts, but some of my more important writing in my goal-pursuit is more research-based (not on this blog).
+I should of course mention that this blog is creative writing and part of my efforts, but that some of the more important writing in my goal-pursuit, is more research-based and not on this blog.

 This blog may be one example of reaching out.
 I do feel that writing out insights and planning out loud can propel a goal.
 Social networking can build contacts with confidence that can encourage success.
 The only way I am going to get ahead is by taking at least a few necessary (and only mild to moderate) risks.
 So for example, I will send out notes in a wide range of media that may appeal to some, but not to others.
 I need to appeal to the widest amount, while still being dedicated to my specific interests.
 I seek to gain many more contacts, but I risk losing some other contacts.
 I have been writing more than a few blogs now and there has been some increases in readership.
 I hope my candour is helping my cause.
 I hope that some of my comments are taken with a grain of salt, and that my view will be appreciated enough to help me win people’s confidence.

 Writing that dates back to twenty-five years ago could potentially have a different sort of impact.
 I am a bit concerned that some of these views may be mistaken for my current view.